KeithCharl/vibe-coding-boilerplate/README.md

 ## Database

-Change the table prefix by editing drizzle.config.ts and schema.ts
+Change the table prefix in .env

+To create the DB, go to vercel.com and sign in.
+Go to storage, create a neon database and copy the POSTGRES_URL value.
+Add this to .env.

+Go to vercel...

+# AUTH

+Go to Google Cloud Platform...

+# FILE STORAGE

+BLOB_READ_WRITE_TOKEN=